michael-je/synthetic-state-space-generator/README.md

 ```
 In this case, all random number generation will default to a Gaussian distribution unless overridden.

-If the distribution must be overriden for specific behavioral function, it can be done like so:
+If the distribution must be overridden for specific behavioral function, it can be done like so:

 ```python
 def uniform3_branching_function(randint:RandomIntFunction, randf: RandomFloatFunction, params: StateParams) -> int: